 In order to support student success, students will be given continual feedback on their progress throughout the semester.
 Individual faculty will inform students in class how/when tests and assignments and/or marks on them will be shared.
 Please note that some tests will be returned to students and some may be retained by faculty.
 Under no circumstances are students to enter the offices of faculty or look through papers on a desk without a faculty present.
 Students who have questions about tests/assignments/grades should follow the process outlined below:

 - At least 24 hours after receiving the mark and within seven days, write a note to the Faculty, indicating the area(s) of clarification required,

 - Initiate a meeting with the faculty to discuss,

 General Guidelines for Submitting Written WorkFor specific course requirements, refer to the Course Schedule and Evaluation Methods information provided.
 If you are not clear about course requirements, discuss with individual faculty.
+Unless otherwise specified, all assignments, tests, examinations are expected to be completed independently.
 Students are required to use spell-check and grammar-check to assist with the editing of written work.
-The Learning Commons will be an invaluable resource to students who require assistance in organizing and writing an assignment with correct spelling and grammar.
+The Library Services will be an invaluable resource to students who require assistance in organizing and writing an assignment with correct spelling and grammar.

 Unless otherwise indicated by professors, generally, assignments should be:

 - Submitted using a font size of 12, if word processed and proper margins;

 - Written in a grammatically correct manner (use spell and grammar check);

 - Submitted with a cover page (see the Virtual Library Services for resources);

 - Electronically uploaded to the appropriate eConestoga course site drop box on the designated due date, unless otherwise indicated by professor;